DevExpress/devextreme-documentation/concepts/05 UI Components/Autocomplete/00 Getting Started with Autocomplete/00 Getting Started with Autocomplete.md

 Autocomplete is a text box that displays suggestions while a user types.

-This tutorial shows how to add an Autocomplete to the page and configure the component's core settings.
+This tutorial shows how to add an Autocomplete component to the page and configure the component's core settings.
 As a result, you will create the following UI component:

 <div class="simulator-desktop-container" data-view="/Content/Applications/22_1/GettingStartedWith/Autocomplete/index.html, /Content/Applications/22_1/GettingStartedWith/Autocomplete/index.js, /Content/Applications/22_1/GettingStartedWith/Autocomplete/index.css"></div>